mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 Note b : the argument 'new' is optional.
-If the argument 'load' is not provided for, it will assume that the user is interested in starting a new simulation and 'new' will be added automatically.
+If the argument 'load' is not provided for, it will assume that the user is interested in starting a new simulation and 'new' will be appended automatically.

 Note c: by default, the simulation will be saved automatically with a new filename with a date/time stamp, the # of sol and